Tushar00728/DSA/README.md

 * subzero.cpp - Program to check whether there is a subarray with sum 0 - O(n)
 * maxprodsubarrray.cpp - Program to find the maximum product subarray - O(n)
 * longestconssub.cpp - Program to find longest consecutive sequence - O(n)
+* ndivk.cpp - Given an array of size n and a number k, find all elements that appear more than n/k times - O(n)